AccessMap/accessmap/README.md

 `MAPBOX_TOKEN`: An API access token from `mapbox.com`, used to geocode and get basemap tiles.

+`ANALYTICS`: Whether or not analytics is enabled.
+Set to "yes" to enable analytics, "no" to disable.
+If set to "no", the two following environment variables do not need to be set.

 `ANALYTICS_URL`: This does not need to be set in `development` mode, as it is assumed to be a local deployment from the `rakam` directory.
 In staging or production, this should be the base URL for the analytics endpoint and it should be secure to prevent MITM attacks: either a local URL at an endpoint not exposed to the internet (like a closed port) or over HTTPS.
-If you set `ANALYTICS=no` in any environment, this does not need to be set (note: this is currently hard-coded in the docker-compose files).

 `ANALYTICS_KEY`: The write key for your `rakam` project.
 See the Analytics section for more information.